Skip to main content

 MySQL

-For more information on the MySQL job type, refer to Fields for MySQL in the Concepts online help.
+For the field reference, see Fields for MySQL in the Concepts online help.

 Defining MySQL with Default Port